shaheer-haider/campaign-sender/README.md

 # build for production and launch server
 $ yarn build
 $ yarn start
+Note: "yarn start" will run production version in localhost.
+Deployment will be almost same as node js

 # generate static project
 $ yarn generate